 In short, yes they are.
 Just like with anything, you get what you pay for.

 It’s possible to pick up cheap slate pool tables that is not to the same standard as a high-quality wooden table.

 Just make sure the slate is well supported on its table bed to avoid it “sagging” in the middle.
-If supported adequately, with all else being equal, slate will win vs non slate pool tables.
+If supported adequately, with all else being equal, the slate will win vs non-slate pool tables.

 Some non-slate tables play very well, the wood is treated to help it against adverse weather conditions, the build quality is excellent and it is made to last.

 There are other alternatives out there that are not made from wood and are cheaper than slate but still come with a lot of the same benefits of slate.

 Wooden tables, particularly MDF are cheaper and therefore very common as a table bed.
 The biggest problem with these is they are prone to warping in extreme weather conditions.

 Just like a pool cue, having a wooden table bed where the wood has been properly treated will help prolong the longevity and playability of the table.